 In a Free or Superbooks game a player who is in the room just before the game starts can claim free cards up to the card purchase maximum (which varies from 36 to 120 cards depending on the site).
 They can then convert as many of these as they like (or none, of course) to Superbooks cards by paying (typically 5p or 10p a card).
 If a player wins with a Superbooks card they win a much bigger prize than they would with a free card (and usually the prize for a Superbooks card is cash but the prize for a free card is bingo bonus).

 However, the Superbooks cards replace some of the player’s free cards, so the player still has the same number of cards altogether and retains exactly the same chance of winning regardless of how many cards (if any) are converted to Superbooks.
-Although the Superbooks players are playing for a much bigger prize, it is a finite multiple of their stake (and in the case of a fixed prize game, which most of them are, a multiple which actually goes down the more tickets they upgrade, as each upgrade has a cost and their total number of tickets remains the same), whereas the free players have the chance of getting something for nothing (and pay no more for maximum tickets than they do for one).
+Although the Superbooks players are playing for a much bigger prize, it is a finite multiple of their stake (and in the case of a fixed prize game, which most of them are, a multiple which actually goes down the more tickets they upgrade), whereas the free players have the chance of getting something for nothing (and pay no more for maximum tickets than they do for one).

 A player who is NOT able to be in the room just before the game starts cannot claim any free tickets but if they wish they can use advance purchase to buy Superbooks tickets and in that case the situation is slightly different as the pay tickets would not be replacing free tickets.